malpern/cursor-mirror/readme.md

 - Server status indicators in the UI
 - Connection management interface
 - Improved error handling and user feedback
+- Development of iOS client app for stream playback

 ## Contributing